 Make planning a priority for your study resources

 We’ve talked a lot about how to organize, plan and manage time.
 It never hurts to say it again.
 PLAN.
-View your time in bite- sized chunks and think about the week ahead.
-One of the best study resources is to create a schedule as a foundation of your work and responsibilities.
+View your time in bite-sized chunks and think about the week ahead.
+One of the best study resources is to create a schedule as a foundation for your work and responsibilities.
 This allows you to stay on task and also to build in time for the unexpected such as illness, car trouble and meetings that pop up.

 For students, it helps to similarly devote specific times to study, review notes and complete assignments our of school hours.
 This is especially important when students have other responsibilities to juggle: after school jobs, sports practice/ games and even in some cases, the travel time to and from school.
 Planning is the foundation of good study skills.